News

 • The Scottish Police Federation and others express concerns over the criminalisation of offensive comments, potentially infringing on freedom of speech.

 • High-profile cases, such as the decision not to take action against J.K.
 Rowling, underscore the complexities of enforcing the law without compromising free speech rights.
+Such instances signify the precarious balance which the judiciary must maintain between upholding justice and safeguarding individual freedoms.

 • Operational Challenges for Law Enforcement: